Excessive Grooming in Dogs

 • Grooming is interrupting normal activities (play, eating)

-• Physical consequences of grooming such as lost hair, red patches, thickened skin from repeated irritation
+• Visible signs such as lost hair, red patches, or thickened skin

-• Reliance on grooming as a coping mechanism, with no visible benefit in terms of skin & coat maintenance
+• Reliance on grooming as a coping mechanism without visible benefit

 What Causes Excessive Grooming in Dogs?

 If you're struggling to find a solution to your dog's excessive grooming, or your dog has started to develop hot spots or sores, see your veterinarian right away.
-Any instance where the skin has broken is cause for serious concern and should be addressed by a professional right away.
+Any instance where the skin has broken is cause for serious concern and should be addressed by a professional immediately.

 1. Allergies, Irritants, Insects (Topical Issues)

-Dogs are vulnerable to allergies, and their low bodies and penchant for exploring foliage makes them prime suspects for parasites.
-Both of these things irritate a dog's skin in many cases, and the only thing they know to do is groom the area.
+Dogs are vulnerable to allergies, and their low bodies and love of foliage make them prime candidates for irritation or parasites.
+Both can cause itchiness, and the only thing they know to do is groom the area.

 Signs your dog's issues are topical include: